Schlafes Bruder: Adaptations

 In 1995, Joseph Vilsmaier directed a film Schlafes Bruder (Brother of Sleep), with André Eisermann as Elias, Ben Becker as Peter, and Dana Vávrová as Elsbeth.
 It won several awards and was nominated in 1996 for the Golden Globe in "Best Foreign Language Film."

-In 1994/95, Herbert Willi composed an opera Schlafes Bruder on a libretto by Robert Schneider, on a commission by the Opernhaus Zürich to celebrate 1000 Jahre Österreich.
-It premiered on 19 May 1996.
-The production was invited to the Wiener Festwochen of 1996.
-In 2005, the band Helangår set the novel to music.
+In 1994/95, Herbert Willi composed an opera Schlafes Bruder to a libretto by Robert Schneider on a commission by the Zurich Opera House to celebrate 1000 Years Austria.
+It premiered on 19 May 1996 and the production was invited to the Wiener Festwochen of 1996.
+In 2005, the German metal band Helangår set the novel to music.